 We can issue additional common units, preference units and other capital securities representing limited partner interests, including securities with rights to distributions and allocations or in liquidation equal or superior to the equity securities held by existing unitholders, for any amount and on any terms and conditions established by our general partner.
-For example, in 2003, we have issued 5,718,881 additional common units and 80 Series F convertible units, which may ultimately convert into common units.
+For example, as of October 21, 2003, we have issued through public and private offerings during 2003 14,026,109 additional common units and 80 Series F convertible units, which may ultimately convert into a maximum of 8,329,679 common units.
 If we issue more limited partner interests, it will reduce each common unitholder's proportionate ownership interest in us.
 This could cause the market price of the common units to fall and reduce the cash distributions paid to our limited partners.
 Further, we have the ability to issue partnership interests with voting rights superior to the unitholders.
 If we issue any such securities, it could adversely affect the voting power of the common units.